PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 The overlook is located on Route 2 at KM 103.7.
 Look for the sign and the huge flag.

 The beach was lovely — lots of soft sand and it was pretty clean, too.
 I have read they don’t recommend swimming since the surf is rough.
-There were a few stray dogs on the beach which we shared our lunch with.
-The views were great and we got some great pictures of the surf breaking on the rocks and the tunnel.
+The Guajataca Rive is right there, and there are kayak rentals to go up the river.
+The views were great and we got some great pictures of the surf breaking on the rocks and the tunnel.And there is some beautiful sea glass to be found!

-You walk through the short tunnel (it is not pitch black in there, but the bats don’t seem to mind!).
+You walk through the short tunnel (it is not pitch black in there, but the bats and birds don’t seem to mind!).
 Of course the local kids thought this piece of history needed "decorations" so there is some graffiti on the walls, but it is still nice.
 At the end of the tunnel, there is a small cave that people enter if they have the desire and a flashlight (which we did not so we didn’t go in).

 The walking path continues along the old train route about ¼ mile or so.
 It ends at a beach.

 To get to the beach and tunnel, follow the sign on Route 2 as you go south, just after the bridge.
 Go down toward the water to the end where there is parking for the beach and tunnel.
+There is no security here, so don’t leave anything of value in the car.

 Is That All There Is?

 We will be back!
-The town was once a pirate’s hideaway, so I need to look for treasure at Puerto Hermina.
+The town was once a pirate’s hideaway, so I need to look for treasure at Puerto Hermina .
 We also want to visit Lago (Lake) Guajataca and check out some of the rivers for waterfalls and swimming holes.

 Not too far south of Quebradillas, you can find the Guajataca Forest with its interpretive trail and la Cueva del Viento (the Cave of the Wind).